Heitor da Silva Costa

 Heitor da Silva Costa (25 July 1873 – 21 April 1947) was a Brazilian civil engineer, designer and constructor of the Christ the Redeemer monument in Rio de Janeiro.
-In 1924, he won a competition for the construction of the monumental Christ the Saviour statue Monumento Cristo Redentor on Corcovado in Rio de Janeiro organized by the Catholic Church.
+In 1924, he won a competition for the construction of the monumental Christ the Redeemer statue Monumento Cristo Redentor on Corcovado in Rio de Janeiro organized by the Catholic Church.
 The reason for the competition was the one hundred year anniversary of the independence of Brazil (1822).
 The monument was inaugurated on 12 October 1931.

 Education

 In 1881, at the age of eight years, Silva Costa started formal schooling; he went to Colegio Abilio from 1881 to 1886.
-Then from 1886 to 1889 he went to Colegio Sao Pedro de Alcantara.
+Then from 1886 to 1889 he went to Colégio São Pedro de Alcântara.
 He joined the Polytechnic school of Rio de Janeiro (1893-1897) to pursue engineering.
 He became an Engineer and professor at the Polytechnic School of Rio de Janeiro in 1914.
 He devoted himself to the construction of several buildings, churches and religious monuments like monuments to the Baron of Rio Branco, Emperor D. Pedro II in the Boa Vista Park, and Pasteur.